ieee-ceda-datc/datc-rdf-calibrations/README.md

 ```

-#### File: \<design\>.vsrc.json
+#### File: `<design>.vsrc.json`

 This is an input file which is necessary for static IR drop analysis.
-It contains the location of the voltage sources both VDD and VSS.
+It contains the location of the voltage sources for both VDD and VSS.
 The JSON described below creates an anonymized representation for specifying these inputs.
-It consists of two sections a summary and detailed sections
+It consists of two sections:

-- summary section: lists design name, number of VDD and VSS voltage sources, the topmost metal layer on which these voltage sources are attached to, and the technology.
+- Summary: lists design name, the number of VDD/VSS sources, the top-most metal layer on which these voltage sources are attached to, and the technology.
-- detail section: provides details of the name of the voltage source, its type (either VDD/VSS) and its location.
+- Detail: provides details of the name of the voltage source, its type (either VDD/VSS) and its location.

 Example of this file is shown below: